mongodb-labs/mongo-c-driver-async/README.md

 Building on Windows or with MSVC is not currently supported.

+Builds are only currently tested with Debian 12 and Alpine 3.20.
+Support for other platforms may be considered in the future, but are not currently planned for this prototype.

 For more information on building, refer to
 [the reference documentation][docs-building].

+## Feedback

+Feedback on the interface is welcome on GitHub issues and discussions.
+Though further development on this experimental repository is not planned, feedback may help inform future directions towards a production-ready project.
 ## Links

 - [GitHub Repository][github]